SAP-samples/teched2022-XP160/exercises/3_Develop/3_Test.md

      ![](../images/App_title_TechEd_new.png)

-You will see the changes in the application preview accordingly: "HelloWorld" instead of "Hello World App Title".
+You will see the changes in the application preview accordingly: "Hello TechEd" instead of "Hello World App Title".

 ![](../images/App_new.png)